Westlake

 Westlake has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Projections indicate a decline in overall population by 358 persons by 2041 according to this methodology.
-However, specific age cohorts like the 75-84 group are expected to grow by 193 people over this period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted, applying proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Westlake's population is projected to decline by 358 persons by 2041.
+However, specific age cohorts like the 75-84 group are expected to grow, with an increase of 193 people during this period.

 Frequently Asked Questions - Population